TaylorWong159/aimodellib/README.md

 }
 ```
 #### This example specifies:
-- The archive root as the module dir
+- The archive root (`.`) as the module dir
-- main.py as both the training script and serving script
+- `main.py` as both the training script and serving script
-- "logs/"%Y-%m-%dT%H-%M-%S.log" as the format log files should be save in; and
+- `logs/"%Y-%m-%dT%H-%M-%S.log` as the format log files should be save in; and
-- Tensorboard should be enabled and use "tb_logs" as the tensorboard log directory
+- Tensorboard should be enabled and use `tb_logs` as the tensorboard log directory